Schedule a free consultation

 Contact Our Houston Discharge of a Firearm Lawyer

 The consequences of a firearms conviction can be severe.
 A conviction for a gun crime can affect not only your freedom and bank account but also your job, reputation, and career.
 Take seriously any charge that you discharged a firearm in a municipality.
 Retain premier Texas criminal defense attorney Doug Murphy, whom fellow lawyers have voted the Best Lawyers in America Lawyer of The Year.
 Let Attorney Murphy answer your questions about criminal charges in Texas.
 Attorney Murphy is one of only two Texas lawyers holding both Criminal Law and DWI Board Certification.
 Texas criminal defense attorney Doug Murphy is your best bet for a winning defense.
-Contact Doug Murphy Law Firm, P.C. online or at 713-229-8333 to discuss your case today.
+Contact Murphy & McKinney Law Firm, P.C. online or at 713-229-8333 to discuss your case today.

 Back to Top